giantswarm/rfc/merging-configmaps-gitops/README.md

       replicas: 3
 ```
 All fields under `values` will be grouped into a simple `string` even though they are valid `yaml`.
-The only way to overwrite would be to overwrite the entire content of the `values` key.
+The only way to overlay would be to overlay the entire content of the `values` key.

 ## Context